Jezzamonn/phone-tree-of-despair/README.md

 # Call **+1 (928) 569 9118**

 Note: Because you're making a real phone call, this game may cost you money depending on your phone plan.
-Watch out for international phone call fee if you're not in the US.
+Watch out for international phone call fees if you're not in the US.

 Stay tuned for a browser-based version that doesn't need you to make a call!